TykTechnologies/tyk-demo/README.md

 * `deployments/*`: Contains all the deployments available as sub-directories
 * `tyk_demo.postman_collection.json`: A Postman collection of requests which correspond to APIs available in the deployment
-* `test.postman_environment.json`: Set of environment variables, for use when running tests with Newman
+* `test.postman_environment.json`: Set of environment variables, for use when running tests with a Newman container within a Docker deployment
 * `scripts/*.sh`: Some useful commands encapsulated in scripts
 * `up.sh`: Brings up the deployment
 * `down.sh`: Takes down the deployment